cinchapi/concourse/README.md

     }
 ]
 ```
-We can use Concourse to quickly insert the data and do some quick analysis.
+###### You can use Concourse to quickly insert the data and do some quick analysis.
 Notice that we don't have to declare a schema, create any structure or configure any indexes.
 ```python
 concourse = Concourse.connect()
 records = concourse.insert(data) # each object is added to a distinct record